Skip to content

 script_bash Simple file operations, tool chains Batch rename script

-hook_pre_tool Prevent unwanted tool usage Block rm -rf patterns before they run
+hook_pre_tool Prevent unwanted tool usage before it happens Block rm -rf patterns before they run

-hook_post_tool React to tool completions Auto-lint after every Edit
+hook_post_tool React to tool completions automatically Auto-lint after every Edit

 hook_stop Session-end automation Commit reminder when session ends